 First-year college writing courses play a vital role in enhancing the transition into the university by providing an introduction to the critical reading, writing, and inquiry practices of the university.
 Because these are foundational courses that connect directly to the University Learning Outcomes, all students seeking a baccalaureate degree complete at least six credits in first-year writing.
 In order to successfully complete the First-Year Writing Requirement, students must complete ENGL 101 and 102 (or their equivalents) with a grade of C- or higher, or demonstrate writing proficiency as outlined below.*

-College First-Year Writing Requirement ENGL 101 Waived Satisfactory score to place into ENGL 102 from The Write Class assessment tool, hosted at www.thewriteclass.com.
-ENGL 101 Credit AP Language and Composition score of 3 or higher.
-ENGL 101 and 102 Credit Satisfactory score of AP Language and Composition score of 5; ACT English score of 31 or higher; SAT Critical Reading score 700-800.
+College First-Year Writing Requirement ENGL 101 Waived Satisfactory score to place into ENGL 102 from The Write Class assessment tool.
+ENGL 101 Credit AP Language and Composition score of 3 or 4; or Completion of International Baccalaureate Diploma Programme.
+ENGL 101 and 102 Credit AP Language and Composition score of 5; or ACT English score of 31 or higher; or SAT Critical Reading score of 700-800/SAT Reading score of 37 or higher; or Completion of International Baccalaureate Diploma Programme and English 1A Language and Literature HL exam score of 5 or higher.

 Boise State University uses an online assessment tool, The Write Class, to place all students in the appropriate first-year writing course.
-Before your orientation session (and before you are able to register for a first-year writing course), you need to complete The Write Class hosted at www.thewriteclass.com.
-This online program takes multiple factors into account to determine the best placement for you.
-Please print out your results and bring them with you to orientation.
+Before your orientation session (and before you are able to register for a first-year writing course), you need to complete The Write Class.
+Results take up to 72 hours to process.
+You may need to access your results during your orientation session.

 If you have transferred English composition courses from another institution to Boise State, the Registrar’s Office will determine whether your courses satisfy all or part of the First-Year Writing Course Requirement.
 If you have further questions about first-year writing transfer equivalencies, the First-Year Writing Program can provide information about options.
 However, if you have questions about placement or transfer courses that will impact the upcoming semester, please plan accordingly.
 To ensure appropriate service, all placement and transfer credit issues must be received in the First-Year Writing Program Office at least ten business days prior to the start of the upcoming fall semester, and by the end of fall semester finals week for the upcoming spring semester.